zzzprojects/EntityFramework-Extensions/docs2/pages/getting-started/providers/sql-server-provider.md

 The above connection string specifies that Entity Framework will use a `LocalDB` database named `BookStoreDb.mdf`.

-Now, we are done with the required classes, so let's add some authors and books records to the database and then retrieve it.
+Now, we are done with the required classes, so let's add some authors and book records to the database and then retrieve it.

 ```csharp
 using (var context = new BookStore())